-VOIE of MAR.
-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Wolf of make.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing.c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS POLLOWS:

-HEN SIGNED AND DATED.
-RCADIA BIOSCIENCES, INC. The Board of Directors recommends you vote FOR For All Withhold For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below - the following: 1.
-To elect two Class II directors to hold office until the 2020 annual meeting of stochholden or until their respective successors are elected and qualified: Nominees: 01) Eric J. Rey 02) Gregory D. Waller The Board of Directors recommends you vote FOR the following proposal: For Against Abstain To approve an amendment to our amended and restated Certificate of Incorporation to decrease the number of authorised shares of our common stock from 400,000 shares to 150,000,000 shares.
-The Board of Directors recommends you vote FOR the following propos at: To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017.
-NOTE: The proxies are authorised to vote in their discretion upon su postponement thereof. ich ath er busine ss i as may pro perly come before the Annual Meeting or any adjournment or Our Board of Directors recommends that you vote FOR the elections amendment to the Certificate of Incorporation to decrease the num Proposal No. 2 of the Proxy Sazamment, and FOR the ratification of firm as described in Proposal No. 3 of the Proxy Sazamment. berofs hares of our s commonst tock to 150,000,000 shares as described in Please sign exactly as your name(s) appear(s) hereon.
-When sig administrator, or other fiduciary, please give full title as such.
-Job personally, All holders must sign.
-If a corporation or partnership, p or partnership name by authorised office. town ers should e ach sign · - Senature IRLEASE SGN WITHIN BOX1 Date Senature (Inint Owners) Date
+er an IA BIOSCIENCES, INC. for Withhold Ph.
+100 We could have a second second second second second second The Board of Directors recommends you vote FOR following: All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+2 1.
+To elect two Class II directors to hold office until the 2020 annual meeting of atochholders or until their respective successors are elected and qualified: Nominees: 01) Eric J. Rey 02) Gregory D. Waller The Board of Directors recommends you vote FOR the following p ropos st: For Against Abstein 2.
+To approve an amendment to our amended and restated Ce stock from 400,000,000 shares to 150,000,000 shares. rifict e of Incorpo ration to d ecrease the number of authorized shares of our common The Board of Directors recommends you vote FOR the following p ropos al: 3, To ratify the appointment of Deloitte & Touche LLP as the i December 31, 2017. ndepe ndent regist tered publi caccounting firm of the Company for its fiscal year ending TE: The provies are authorized to vote in their discretion upon su tportement thereof. ch ath er business i as may pro perlycome before the Annual Meeting or any adjournment or ame Pro Soard of Directors recommends that you vote FOR the election in diment to the Certificate of Incorporation to decrease the numb posal No. 2 of the Proxy Statement, and FOR the ratification of as described in Proposal No. 3 of the Proxy Statement. erofs hares of our o commonst adm per ase sign exactly as your name(s) appear(s) hereon.
+When sig inistrator, or other fiduciary, please give full title as such.
+Join sonally, All holders must sign.
+If a corporation or partnership, p artnership name by authorised offect. town ers should e ach sign . Г